keu/docs/astro/secrets-backend.md

 :::tip

-Setting Airflow connections via secrets requires knowledge of how to generate Airflow connection URIs.
-If you plan to store Airflow connections on your secrets backend, read the [Apache Airflow documentation](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#connection-uri-format) for guidance on how to generate a connection URI.
+Using secrets to set Airflow connections requires knowledge of how to generate Airflow connection URIs.
+If you plan to store Airflow connections on your secrets backend, see [URI format](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#connection-uri-format) for guidance on how to generate a connection URI.

 :::